Immigration Strategic Funders Collaborative of Connecticut

 Read the press release issued by The Community Foundation for Greater New Haven about its commitment to immigrant families.

-The Immigration Strategic Funders Collaborative for Connecticut (The Collaborative) is committed to enhancing statewide efforts and local work to support Connecticut’s immigrant families prepare for the implementation of both Deferred Action for Parental Accountability (DAPA) and the expansion of Deferred Action for Childhood Arrivals (DACA) under President Obama’s 2014 Executive Actions.
+The Immigration Strategic Funders Collaborative for Connecticut (The Collaborative) is committed to enhancing statewide efforts and local work to support Connecticut’s immigrant families, workers, and students.

-The Collaborative seeks to increase the numbers of applicants for administrative relief under these programs, to ensure the applicants are screened for eligibility for more permanent immigration benefits and to continue to expand current advocacy work in support of stronger protections from detention, deportation and abuse.
+The Collaborative seeks to continue to expand advocacy work in support of stronger protections from detention, deportation and abuse.
 To achieve these objectives, The Collaborative will prioritize the following:

 - Increasing access for undocumented immigrants to a full spectrum of immigration services, including legal services;

-- Strengthening advocacy efforts at the local and State levels in support of public policy and public funding that will address the needs of undocumented immigrants and will advance the utilization of DACA and DAPA; and
+- Strengthening advocacy efforts at the local and State levels in support of public policy and public funding that will address the needs of undocumented immigrants.

 - Enhancing the capacity of immigrant serving and advocacy nonprofit organizations through funding and through supporting the sharing of knowledge and best practices.